 Did you see what I just did?
 Our dining room table is our giving tree.

 Here is her story.

 We found our dining room table at a furniture store in Denver.
 We purchased it when we moved from Westerville, Ohio to Colorado.
 My traditional, cherry stain furniture did not work in our brownstone in the suburbs home.

 My husband and I equally loved this dining room table and like proud parents we were happy to show it off to friends and family.

-Like most dining rooms, however, the dining room table was located in the most unpopular room in the house.
-But over the years, our dining room table carries the load for our family.
+Like most dining rooms, the dining room table was located in the most unpopular room in the house.
+But over the years, our dining room table carried the load for our family.

 Our dining room table turned into the catchall for tennis racquets, shopping bags, sweaty uniforms, and mail.
 It was our giving table.